Semhal22/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	4. Frees a list
 	5. Free - Frees a list and sets pointer to first to NULL
 	6. Pop - Deletes the head node
+	7. Get node at index - Returns the nth node of a list